Azure-Samples/azure-functions-flex-consumption-samples/migration/migration-guide.md

 ### Step 7: Configure Identity and RBAC

-Recreate the identity configurations and role assignments you documented.
+Recreate the identity configurations and role assignments you documented during pre-migration.

+#### Why Recreate Role Assignments?
+- **System-Assigned Identities**: These cannot be transferred directly.
+You must enable a new system-assigned identity on the Flex Consumption app and recreate its role assignments.
+- **User-Assigned Identities**: These can be reassigned to the new app, but you must verify that the role assignments are correct to access the Azure Functions dependencies and create the appropriate role assignments manually.

 #### Using Azure CLI